 Every pack that we tested is designed to carry at least a 15-inch computer.
-Only one the, Incase City claims that it will fit a 17-inch computer.
-Interestingly, and perhaps disappointingly, every bag that will hold a 15-inch computer will of course also hold smaller laptops, like 13 or 11-inches, but in our testing, very few of the bags did so securely, which is a concern.
+Only one, the Incase City, claims that it will fit a 17-inch computer.
+Interestingly, and perhaps disappointingly, every bag that will hold a 15-inch computer will of course also carry smaller laptops, like 13 or 11-inches, but in our testing, very few of the bags did so securely, which is a concern.
 The Thule Paramount, for example, offers a large storage compartment that is completely enclosed by a heavily padded Velcro flap.
-This is an example of a backpack that does well at keeping the laptop in place.
-Make sure to consider the size of your laptop to ensure the backpack will allow it to fit.
+This model is an example of a backpack that does well at keeping the laptop in place.
+Make sure to consider the size of your laptop to ensure the pack will allow it to fit.

 Zippers or Top-Loaders?